ublk-org/libublk-rs/README.md

 ```

 Next we can start using `libublk` crate.
-The following is quick introduction for adding ublk-null block device.
+The following is quick introduction for adding ublk-null block device, which
+is against low level APIs.

 ``` rust
 use libublk::ctrl::UblkCtrl;